Springs Spotlights Wamsutta

-At the New York Market -- Springs Global is relaunching the Wamsutta brand this week with four top of bed colors statements, five sheeting programs, quilts and matelesse.
+Springs Global relaunched the Wamsutta brand with four top of bed colors statements, five sheeting programs, quilts and matelesse at the recent New York market.

 The Wamsutta focus follows the relaunch last market of the Springmaid brand, and is part of the company's strategy to rebuild its branded business as it also continues to pursue private label programs.